 Now, instead of Tristan lobsters, surveys in the area only find old discarded fishing equipment, a deadly trap for numerous animals.
 Abandoned fishing gear, called “ghost gear” continues to catch sea creatures as if they were still being used, snaring and entangling species that cannot free themselves and end up dying.
 This damages both marine life and the fisherman who lose part of their potential catch.

 A Global Ocean Treaty could help protect this place

 Seamounts like Mount Vema are often found miles from countries’ national waters, far out on the high seas.
 That makes it difficult to give them proper protection, as the gaps in existing regulations can be easily exploited by destructive industries.
 This is why we are campaigning for a global treaty to protect the high seas, so that unique ecosystems like Vema’s can finally be protected effectively.

 Greenpeace is going from pole to pole to show the biodiversity, threats and possible solutions to protect our oceans, and Mount Vema is the next stop.

 New Zealand has seamounts too

-There are over 800 seamounts in the waters around New Zealand.
+There are thought to be over 700 seamounts in the waters around New Zealand.
 From those on the Chatham Rise to the Kermadec Ridge, these incredible underwater mountains vary in size, shape and varieties of life.
-But the life here has also been put under intense strain from commercial fishing companies – that have targetted these underwater mountains for decades because they often attract fish species like orange roughy.
+But the life here has also been put under intense strain from commercial fishing companies – that have targeted these underwater mountains for decades because they often attract fish species like orange roughy.
 On some seamounts, ancient corals create the perfect habitats for a diverse range of life, acting as a nursery and breeding ground for a whole host of creatures.